simple-login/app/README.md

 ```

 Create the `relay-domains` file at `/etc/postfix/pgsql-relay-domains.cf` and put the following content.
-Make sure to replace `user` and `password` by your Postgres username and password and `mydomain.com` by your domain.
+Make sure that the database config is correctly set and replace `mydomain.com` by your domain.

 ```
 # postgres config